somof/CarND-PID-Control-Project/README.md

 ## Result

-My project has two PIDs for throttle and steering.

-I got coefficients for each PID, by manual and automatic algorithm.
+My project has two PIDs for throttle and steering, and I got the coefficients for each PID, by manual and automatic algorithm.

 ### Manual tuning

-I got available parameters after some trial as follows.
+Parameters after some trial are as follows.

 - 65mph: